DoctorMcKay/node-internet-relay-chat/README.md

 There are three important cases to note:

 - `ctcp-ping` will be automatically caught and an appropriate response will be sent to the sender.
 If you bind a listener to this event, the automatic response will be suppressed.
 Make sure that you send a response if you desire.
 - `ctcp-time` will be automatically caught and an appropriate response will be sent to the sender.
 If you bind a listener to this event, the automatic response will be suppressed.
-MAke sure that you send a response if you desire.
+Make sure that you send a response if you desire.
 - Many IRC servers require clients to respond to `ctcp-version` requests.
 You may want to listen for this event and send an appropriate response (using `bot.ctcpReply`).

 ## numeric